bmidget/kohana-formo/guide/formo/formo.html-views.md

 Formo makes rendering parts of your form extremely flexible and allows you to mix whatever blend of Object-Oriented and straight-text approaches you prefer in defining your fields.

-Forms, subforms and field view objects are passed to views as the variable `$field`.
+Forms, subforms and field view objects are accessible to views as the variable `$this`.

 The view files are based on a prefix system to make generating specific forms easier.